juxor/afaq/markdown/secC10.md

 farmer or some other self-employed worker) fell, with farm income going from 6.8% to 3.0%, while other such income dropped from 10.1% to 8.7%.
 [Walter S.
-Measday, _"Labor's Share in the National Income,"_ **The Quarterly Review of Economics & Business**, Vol. 2, No. 3, August 1962] Unless Friedman would argue that 1929 America was more statist than 1959, it seems that his assertion was false even when it was first made.
+Measday, _"Labor's Share in the National Income,"_ **The Quarterly Review of Economics &amp; Business**, Vol. 2, No. 3, August 1962] Unless Friedman would argue that 1929 America was more statist than 1959, it seems that his assertion was false even when it was first made.
 How did his comment fare after he made it?
 Looking at the period after 1959 there was continuing